This is a guide covering lens flares.

 Lens flare is less common with fixed focal length (or prime) lenses than with zoom lenses.

-Aside from having an insufficient lens hood at all focal lengths, more intricate zoom lenses often have to include extra lens elements.
+In addition to having an insufficient lens hood at all focal lengths, more intricate zoom lenses often have to include extra lens elements.

 As a result, zoom lenses have additional internal surfaces where light can reflect.